-Please contact the School of Optometry's Associate Director of Financial Aid with questions or concerns at School of Optometry, 800 E. Atwater Avenue, Indiana University, Bloomington, Indiana 47405-3680; e-mail jmgingri@indiana.edu for in-person or telephone appointments, which can be scheduled by calling the Office of Student Administration at (812) 855-1917.
-Information regarding other sources of financial aid is available on the School of Optometry's Web site at www.opt.indiana.edu.
+Please contact the School of Optometry's Associate Director of Financial Aid with questions or concerns at School of Optometry, 800 E. Atwater Avenue, Indiana University, Bloomington, Indiana 47405-3680; email imgingri@indiana.edu for in-person or telephone appointments, which can be scheduled by calling the Office of Student Administration at (812) 855-1917.
+Information regarding other sources of financial aid is available on the School of Optometry's website.